-- Completed Certification of Finance form accompanied by a bank letter or bank statement on bank letterhead, signed and dated by a bank representative. - Copy of the biographical page of the applicant's passport.
-Note: This requirement does not apply to U.S. Citizens or U.S. Permanent Residents who are required to submit a notarized copy of their Permanent Resident Card (green card). - Completed Transfer Eligibility Form.
+- I-20 Required Documents Form (completed online using ISSO Student Access Portal) accompanied by: - A copy of a bank letter or bank statement on bank letterhead, signed and dated by a bank representative.
+Documentation of scholarships and/or government sponsorship can also be included to show funding. - Approval from financial sponsor using the online form or a scanned Certification of Finances Form. - Copy of the biographical page of the applicant's passport. - Transfer Eligibility Form (completed online using ISSO Student Access Portal).
 All international students who are currently studying in the United States on an F-1 student visa are required to submit this form.